devkral/timelineomat/README.md

 There are 3 different functions which also exist as methods of the TimelineOMat class

-- streamline_event_times: checks how to short the given event to fit into the timelines
+- streamline_event_times: checks how to short the given event to fit into the timelines.
+Without a timeline the result can be used for sorting (see section later)
 - streamline_event: uses streamline_event_times plus setters to update the event and returns event
 - transform_events_to_times: transforms timelines to TimeRangeTuple for e.g. databases